 This page is intended to provide information and updates that are specific to the Molecular Biology Department.
 University-wide guidance can be found on the University's COVID-19 Coronavirus Information page and the Fall 2020 page.

-In compliance with Gov. Murphy's "stay at home" order, front office members of the department are working from home.
-Faculty have been ordered to shut down labs.
+Front office members of the department are working from home.
 Other staff are working on-site to keep essential services running.

 The MolBio main office will be closed and all staff will be working remotely.
 All staff can be reached by email or their office phone, as calls are being routed to them while working remotely.

-In accordance with University directives all MolBio courses will shift to virtual instruction effective March 23.
+In accordance with University directives all MolBio courses will be virtual for fall 2020.
 Students should direct any course-specific questions or concerns to their instructors.
 MolBio staff are available to assist faculty and preceptors as needed.
-Information about fall courses will be released in early July.
+Information about spring 2021 courses will be forthcoming.

-The senior thesis deadline has been pushed back one week to May 1, 5pm.
-The junior paper deadline is now May 15, 5pm.
+The senior thesis deadline is April 16, 5pm.
+The junior paper deadline is May 3, 5pm.
 Faculty advisers are available to advise students remotely.